HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Methodology

 \section{Methodology}

-Figure \ref{fig1} illustrates the comprehensive workflow of our proposed HDLxGraph framework, which consists of three steps: 1) Graph Database Preparation, 2) Multi-level Retrieval, and 3) Downstream Task Completion.
-Beginning with \textbf{Step 1}, we extract ASTs and DFGs from the input code repositories through the AST and DFG parsers, then store HDL entities and relationships as nodes and edges in a graph database (see Section \ref{sub:build graph database}).
-In \textbf{Step 2} (see Section \ref{sub:code search}), HDLxGraph utilizes a Decomposer Agent in AST retrieval to extract the input query into structural levels, which are later sent to pre-defined searching paradigms to retrieve relevant fine-grained code snippets.
-Additionally, code debugging and completion tasks trigger DFG retrieval in parallel to narrow the search space or enable similarity matching between incomplete and complete code snippets.
-HDLxGraph supports three real-world HDL downstream tasks. \textbf{Step 3} fuses the retrieved code snippets with LLMs to support code debugging, completion, and search, which further demonstrates the generality of our framework (see Section \ref{sub:code search}).
-In addition, due to the lack of a code search benchmark in HDL repositories, we generated a new benchmark, called HDLSearch, based on HDLxGraph, as shown in Figure \ref{fig:benchmark}, composed of three steps: 1) Manual Filtering, 2) Query Generation, 3) Benchmark Generation.
+Figure~\ref{fig1} illustrates the overview and workflow of our proposed HDLxGraph framework, which consists of three steps: 1) Graph Database Preparation, 2) Multi-level Retrieval, and 3) Downstream Task Completion.
+Beginning with \textbf{Step 1}, we extract ASTs and DFGs from the input code repositories through the AST and DFG parsers, then store HDL entities and relationships as nodes and edges in a graph database (see Section~\ref{sub:build graph database}).
+In \textbf{Step 2} (see Section~\ref{sub:code search}), HDLxGraph utilizes an LLM called Decomposer in AST retrieval to extract the input query into structural levels, which are later sent to pre-defined searching paradigms to retrieve relevant fine-grained code snippets.
+Additionally, code debugging and completion tasks trigger DFG retrieval in parallel to narrow the search space (for code debugging) or enable similarity matching between incomplete and complete code snippets (for code completion). \textbf{Step 3} utilizes LLMs to fuse the retrieved code snippets for code debugging, completion, or search, which further demonstrates the generality of our framework (see Section \ref{sub:code search}).
+In addition, due to the lack of dedicated code search benchmarks in HDL repositories, we build a new benchmark, HDLSearch, using an automated benchmarking build pipeline.
 Details of benchmark generation are presented in Section \ref{sub:benchmark}.